 What is the camp?

-The camp is officially known as the Registration and Identification Center (RIC) or ‘hot spot’.
-It is the place where refugees and migrants are registered after having arrived by boat and where they are detained for the first 25 days following their arrival in Europe.
+The camp is officially known as the Registration and Identification Center (RIC).
+It is one of the five ‘hot spots’ receiving refugees arriving from Turkey.
+It is the place where asylum seekers are registered after having arrived by boat, and where they are detained for the first 25 days following their arrival in Europe.
 After the 25 day period, refugees are allowed to leave the camp, but the majority remain living in tents and containers on site.
 It is not a place where volunteers can stay.
-The camp is located next to Vathi, about a 10 minute walk from the town.
+The camp is located next to Vathy, about a 10 minute walk from the town.

-We do not provide details of the location of the camp for security reasons.
+For security reasons, we do not provide details of the location of the camp.

 Do I need a car to get around?

-Whilst most of our working locations are within walking distance of the town centre, it is essential that our team has at least a few cars in the group at a time, to transport resources and equipment.
-We recommend that if you have a licence that you rent a car or scooter, or plan to share the costs of car rental and fuel while you are in Samos with someone who does.
-Having access to transport is useful for every Samos Volunteer.
+While most of our working locations are within walking distance of the town centre, it is essential that our team has at least a few cars in the group at a time, to transport resources and equipment.
+We ask for a small voluntary contribution from all volunteers to allow us to rent transport.
+You can also rent your own car or scooter while you’re here.

 Who do I contact about volunteering?